 - Increasing coordination and collaboration between all levels of government and across the Commonwealth.

 Responsibility for regulation of industrial chemicals at each stage of their ‘lifecycle’ is shared across the Commonwealth, states and territories.
 The lifecycle of a chemical includes manufacture, import, export, use, disposal and destruction.
 All Australian Governments have been working together to develop a system that will better manage chemical use.
-For further information, visit the Department of Agriculture, Water and the Environment website.
+For further information, visit the Department of Climate Change, Energy, the Environment and Water website.

 Governments across Australia also came together to develop the Intergovernmental Agreement on a National Framework for Responding to PFAS Contamination, to improve communication, information-sharing and collaboration to ensure better outcomes for affected communities.
 The Intergovernmental Agreement was reviewed by the Commonwealth and state and territory governments during 2019.
 Visit our News page for more information.